 However, I need to work.
 I need to contribute to a career that I believe in and understand.
 I need to challenge myself.
 I want to tell my daughters about my day at work.
 I want them to dream about their own careers.
 Not because that is all that will define them, but because it is a possibility and a choice they will be able to make.
 There is a quote, “Your kids don’t need a perfect mum.
 They need a happy one.”
 This is exactly where I am at now.
 I feel very proud of having being so present for my children in their early years of life.
 But next year, we all venture out of our home to pursue new goals.
 This new chapter will no doubt, bring new difficulties but also new accomplishments.

 The struggles, frustrations and chaos of parenting teach us, not only how to parent but how to reinvent ourselves.
 As frightening and strange as it can be, at some point we have to surrender to the new version of us, be it in our hometown or on the other side of the world.
 I carry a little of Spain in me now and always will.
 For me, Barcelona saw me transform from a traveller and photographer to a stay at home mother of two children.
 That decade in that city holds all those memories and echoes for me.
 It shaped me, sometimes gently and sometimes brutally, from one chapter to the next.

-Sitting in my kitchen in Australia now, I have no regrets about leaving Spain and returning home.
+Sitting in my kitchen in Australia now, I have no regrets about leaving Barcelona and returning home.
 We will be there later this year and I sense it will feel like a second and very significant home.
 I plan on travelling back there many times.
 It is important that my daughters feel connected to their place of birth.
 If there is something that saddens me, it is that my children won’t grow up with all those festivals, cultural events on the streets, music and traditional meals.
 They will however, have a global sense of belonging to two very different cultures, of understanding their mixed identity and hopefully, remember a rich and diverse childhood.